ezekeal/kingkiller/lanre.md

 ...

 Aleph had requested something of Selitos.
 He also wants him to only punish or reward what he sees and to put away personal issues.
-He refuses and with some of the Ruach form the Amyr
+He refuses and with some of the Ruach form the Amyr.

+Tehlo comes forward with others and offers to serve in any way.